superbudvar/PHP/docs/Api/PaymentApi.md

 $clientRequestId = "clientRequestId_example"; // string | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format.
 $apiKey = "apiKey_example"; // string |
 $timestamp = 789; // int | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).
+$payload = new \FirstData\FirstApi\Client\Model\PrimaryTransaction(); // \FirstData\FirstApi\Client\Model\PrimaryTransaction | Primary Transaction request
 $messageSignature = "messageSignature_example"; // string | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.
-$payload = new \FirstData\FirstApi\Client\Model\PrimaryTransaction(); // \FirstData\FirstApi\Client\Model\PrimaryTransaction | Primary Transaction request

 try {
-    $result = $apiInstance->primaryPaymentTransaction($contentType, $clientRequestId, $apiKey, $timestamp, $messageSignature, $payload);
+    $result = $apiInstance->primaryPaymentTransaction($contentType, $clientRequestId, $apiKey, $timestamp, $payload, $messageSignature);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling PaymentApi->primaryPaymentTransaction: ', $e->getMessage(), PHP_EOL;